Foundational Concepts

 Schema & Consistency

 Schema-on-Read (dynamic schema).
 Optional schema validation can be enforced.
-Consistency is tunable per operation using Read/Write Concerns.
-Can operate as CP or AP depending on configuration.
+Consistency is tunable per operation using Read / Write Concerns .
+Can operate as CP or AP depending on configuration and read preferences.
 Supports multi-document ACID transactions in recent versions (with performance considerations).

 Scalability